Jeffrey Epstein Is Dead After Apparent Suicide in Jail

 The wealthy pedophile and accused sex trafficker Jeffrey Epstein is dead after an apparent suicide at a jail in Manhattan, authorities said on Saturday.

-According to several media reports, Epstein hanged himself at the Metropolitan Correctional Center in Manhattan, in New York, and his body was found sometime before 7:30 a.m.
+According to several media reports, Epstein hanged himself at the Metropolitan Correctional Center in Manhattan, in New York, and he was found around 6:30 a.m.
+He was transferred to a local hospital, where he was pronounced dead.

 Advertisement

-Note: This story is developing and was last updated on Saturday at 6:21 p.m.
-ET.